Raqqa: History

-Hellenistic and Byzantine Kallinikos
+Hellenistic Nikephorion and Kallinikos

 The area of Raqqa has been inhabited since remote antiquity, as attested by the mounds (tells) of Tall Zaydan and Tall al-Bi'a, the latter being identified with the Babylonian city Tuttul.

-The modern city traces its history to the Hellenistic period, with the foundation of the city of Nikephorion (Νικηφόριον, Latinized as Nicephorion or Nicephorium) by Seleucid King Seleucus I Nicator (reigned 301–281 BC).
-His successor, Seleucus II Callinicus (r.
+The modern city traces its history to the Hellenistic period, with the foundation of the city of Nikephorion (Νικηφόριον, Latinized as Nicephorium).
+There are two versions regarding the establishment of the city.
+Pliny, in his Natural History, attributes its founding to Alexander the Great, citing the advantageous location as the rationale behind its establishment.
+Similarly, Isidore of Charax, in the Parthian Stations, also credits its foundation to Alexander.
+Conversely, Appian includes Nikephorion in a list of settlements he attributes to Seleucid King Seleucus I Nicator (reigned 301–281 BC).
+According to Tacitus, Nikephorion, alongside other cities like Anthemousias, was established by Macedonians and bore a Greek name.

+The successor of Seleucus I, Seleucus II Callinicus (r.
 246–225 BC), enlarged the city and renamed it after himself as Kallinikos (Καλλίνικος, Latinized as Callinicum).

-Isidore of Charax, in the Parthian Stations, writes that it was a Greek city, founded by Alexander the Great.
+According to Cassius Dio, during Crassus's preparations for his campaign against the Parthians in the mid-first century BCE, Nikephorion was among the Greek poleis that backed him.

+Roman and Byzantine times

 In Roman times, it was part of the Roman province of Osrhoene but had declined by the fourth century.
 Rebuilt by Byzantine Emperor Leo I (r.
-457–474 AD) in 466, it was named Leontopolis (in Greek Λεοντόπολις or "city of Leon") after him, but the name Kallinikos prevailed.
+457–474 AD) in 466, it was named Leontopolis (in Greek Λεοντόπολις or "city of Leo") after him, but the name Kallinikos prevailed.
 The city played an important role in the Byzantine Empire's relations with Sassanid Persia and the wars fought between the two empires.
 By treaty, the city was recognized as one of the few official cross-border trading posts between the two empires, along with Nisibis and Artaxata.

 The town was near the site of a battle in 531 between Romans and Sasanians, when the latter tried to invade the Roman territories, surprisingly via arid regions in Syria, to turn the tide of the Iberian War.
 The Persians won the battle, but the casualties on both sides were high.
 In 542, the city was destroyed by the Persian Emperor Khusrau I (r.
 531–579), who razed its fortifications and deported its population to Persia, but it was subsequently rebuilt by Byzantine Emperor Justinian I (r.
 527–565).
 In 580, during another war with Persia, the future Emperor Maurice scored a victory over the Persians near the city during his retreat from an abortive expedition to capture Ctesiphon.

 In the last years before it came under Muslim rule, Kallinikos was as important as any other urban center in the region, and based on the physical area that it covered it was only slightly smaller than Damascus.